StadGent/fractal_styleguide_gent-base/components/41-organisms/header/README.md

 ## Further documentation

-### Mijn Gent
+### Authentication component

-For websites that use Mijn Gent, the Mijn Gent component is included in the header.
-The Mijn Gent component shows if the user is currently logged in via Mijn Gent or not.
+For websites that where users can authenticate themselves, the authentication component is included in the header.

-When the user *is not logged in* via Mijn Gent, the Mijn Gent component shows a login link.
+* When the user *is not authenticated*, the authentication component presents a login link.
 See the examples.

-When the user *is logged in* via Mijn Gent, the Mijn Gent component shows the user name of the user to indicate that the user is logged in.
-In this case, the Mijn Gent component is a drop-down user-menu that includes links to the Mijn Gent profile of the user and a logout link.
+* When the user *is authenticated*, the authentication component shows the user name of the user to indicate that the user is authenticated.
+In this case, the authentication component acts as a drop-down user-menu that includes links to the profile of the user (if applicable) and a logout link.
 See the examples.

+The authentication component does not provide authentication itself but it is a way to make accessible authentication for the user and show the authentication status of the user.

+The authentication mechanism can be anything from a magic link, to authentication using a user name and password, to strong authentication.
+The authentication mechanism that is used depends on the functional needs and requirements of the website itself.

 ### Language switch